Team7-2401/MIS-Project/README.md

 # MIS-Project 🚀
 **Maximum Independent Set Problem Analysis and Implementation**

 Welcome to the MIS-Project repository!
-This project focuses on analyzing and implementing solutions for the **Maximum Independent Set (MIS) Problem**, a classic NP-hard problem in graph theory.
+This project focuses on analyzing and implementing solutions for the **Maximum Independent Set (MIS) Problem**, a classic NP-complete problem in graph theory.
 The repository includes both a **brute-force** and a **heuristic algorithm** to solve the MIS problem, along with comprehensive experimental analysis.

 ---